Otto von Bismarck: Defeat of Austria

 In 1866, Austria reneged on the agreement and demanded that the Diet determine the Schleswig–Holstein issue.
 Bismarck used this as an excuse to start a war with Austria by accusing them of violating the Gastein Convention.
 Bismarck sent Prussian troops to occupy Holstein.
 Provoked, Austria called for the aid of other German states, who quickly became involved in the Austro-Prussian War.
-Thanks to Roon's reorganization, the Prussian army was nearly equal in numbers to the Austrian army.
+Thanks to Roon's reorganization, the Prussian Army was nearly equal in numbers to the Austrian Army.
 With the strategic genius of Moltke, the Prussian army fought battles it was able to win.
 Bismarck had also made a secret alliance with Italy, who desired Austrian-controlled Veneto.
 Italy's entry into the war forced the Austrians to divide their forces.

 Meanwhile, as the war began, a German radical named Ferdinand Cohen-Blind attempted to assassinate Bismarck in Berlin, shooting him five times at close range.
 Bismarck had only minor injuries.
 Cohen-Blind later committed suicide while in custody.

 The war lasted seven weeks.
 Austria had a seemingly powerful army that was allied with most of the north German and all of the south German states.
 Nevertheless, Prussia won the decisive Battle of Königgrätz.
-The King and his generals wanted to push onward, conquer Bohemia and march to Vienna, but Bismarck, worried that Prussian military luck might change or that France might intervene on Austria's side, enlisted the help of Crown Prince Frederick Wilhelm, who had opposed the war but had commanded one of the Prussian armies at Königgrätz, to dissuade his father after stormy arguments.
+The king and his generals wanted to push onward, conquer Bohemia and march to Vienna, but Bismarck, worried that Prussian military luck might change or that France might intervene on Austria's side, enlisted the help of Crown Prince Frederick Wilhelm, who had opposed the war but had commanded one of the Prussian armies at Königgrätz, to dissuade his father after stormy arguments.
 Bismarck insisted on a "soft peace" with no annexations and no victory parades, so as to be able to quickly restore friendly relations with Austria.

-As a result of the Peace of Prague (1866), the German Confederation was dissolved.
-Prussia annexed Schleswig, Holstein, Frankfurt, Hanover, Hesse-Kassel, and Nassau.
-Furthermore, Austria had to promise not to intervene in German affairs.
-To solidify Prussian hegemony, Prussia forced the 21 states north of the River Main to join it in forming the North German Confederation in 1867.
-The confederation was governed by a constitution largely drafted by Bismarck.
-Executive power was vested in a president, an hereditary office of the kings of Prussia, who was assisted by a chancellor responsible only to him.
-As president of the confederation, Wilhelm appointed Bismarck as chancellor of the confederation.
-Legislation was the responsibility of the Reichstag, a popularly elected body, and the Bundesrat, an advisory body representing the states.
-The Bundesrat was, in practice, the stronger chamber.
-Bismarck was the dominant figure in the new arrangement; as Foreign Minister of Prussia, he instructed the Prussian deputies to the Bundesrat.